Notice Regarding Tax Bills

 Credit Card & e-Check Payments

 The City of Middletown has partnered with Point and Pay, LLC, to accept credit card payments online or via telephone at 844-462-1019.
 Look up by bill number or by Unique identification and pay your bill online.
+You will receive clearance for DMV after three business days.

 With this service, taxpayers can look up and pay bills online for current taxes, delinquent taxes, or sanitation charges.